Dementia is not a disease in itself. Dementia is a word used to describe a group of symptoms that occur when brain cells stop working properly.

 On these pages you will find information about the most common forms of dementia, including symptoms, diagnosis and treatments.
 This is not intended to replace the advice of doctors, pharmacists or nurses, but provides some background information which we hope you will find helpful.

-Posterior cortical atrophy (PCA) is a rare form of dementia that usually begins by affecting a person’s vision.
-It is also known as Benson’s syndrome.
+Posterior cortical atrophy, also known as PCA, is an uncommon type of dementia that usually begins by affecting a person’s vision.